MehaBN/interactive-resume-app/README.md

 # 📄 Interactive Resume App

 A simple **Flutter Resume Application** that showcases personal details, skills, projects, and contact information in a clean and responsive UI.
-This app is built using Flutter and Dart, and can be deployed on **Android, iOS, Web, and Desktop!!**.
+This app is built using Flutter and Dart, and is on development to be deployed on **Android, iOS, Web, and Desktop!!**.

 ---